Three of the most common CBD questions

 So, which is best?

 As is often the case, each option has its own merits.
-If you’re a real CBD enthusiast then the whole plant or full spectrum options are your best bet.
-However, if you’d rather remove all plant matter and traces of THC, then you’re better off with Pure CBD.
+Many people take whole plant or broad spectrum CBD, however if you’d rather remove all plant matter and traces of THC, then your best option will be Pure CBD.
 Checking all of your options and the differing amounts of CBD is the safest course of action.

 Can I use CBD with medication?

-The most significant manner in which CBD needs to be considered in relation to other medication is its inhibition of the enzyme P450.
-Essentially this means that other drugs you’re taking won’t be metabolised as fast as before, so you’ll need to be a little more careful with your dosages.
+The most significant manner in which CBD needs to be considered in relation to medication is its inhibition of the enzyme P450.
+Essentially, this means that certain medications aren't able to be metabolised as fast as before, so you’ll need to be a little more careful with your dosages.